This article has links to products and services we love, which we may make commission from.

 Like many destinations on the East Coast, Clearwater has its very own ‘Welcome To Clearwater’ postcard mural.

-You’ll see many of these postcard-style murals around Florida, why not start collecting pictures of them?
+You’ll see many of these postcard-style murals around Florida, so why not start collecting pictures of them?

 Shark Teeth & Shells Tour